Traversable Wormholes Sourced by Dark Matter in Loop Quantum Cosmology: Dark matter models and LQC-Inspired Wormholes

 where NFW stands for Navarro-Frenk-White, PI is for Pseudo-Isothermal, and PF denotes Perfect Fluid model.
 A plausible justification for using these dark matter profiles as sources for wormholes in the context of LQC lies in their distinct structural characteristics, which offer a range of gravitational behaviors under some density conditions near the wormhole throat.
 The NFW profile, with its cuspy core, represents a widely observed density distribution in galaxies and clusters, while the pseudo-isothermal model provides a softened central density, helping to capture alternative galactic dynamics.
 Meanwhile, the PF dark matter model, often applied in theoretical explorations, features an equation of state that supports pressure, making it particularly useful in analyzing exotic configurations like black holes and wormholes \cite{Li:2012zx,Ashraf:2024bol}.

 Our exploration of traversable wormholes sourced by dark matter is inspired by principles coming from LQC.
 The solution arises from an effective matter fluid that simulates corrections within the framework of LQC.
-Consequently, the effective gravity-matter system obeys the Einstein equations:
+The modified Friedmann equation of LQC is given by \cite{Swain:2024vnc}

+for a flat FRW universe, where $\rho_c$ is the critical density that avoids singularities and $H$ is the Hubble parameter.
+In the late universe, where $H$ becomes approximately constant, the large-scale energy density $\rho$ no longer evolves over time.
+This justifies the use of a static and local distribution for $\rho$, depending therefore only on position, rather than time.
+Our model leverages this property to explore these configurations, which are required for wormhole solutions.